GSA/datagov-website/www.data.gov/apps.md

 Choose flood exposure, ocean jobs, or wetland benefits snapshot and select coastal county to get an easy to read and print report.
 Application:
 This tool can be used to do a quick assessment of your counties exposure to flooding.

+## Coastal Resilience

-* [Coastal Resilience](#tools-t3 "Coastal Resilience"): Delivers geospatial information on coastal ecosystems, socioeconomics, community vulnerability, and coastal hazards (including sea level rise and storm surge) via an internet mapping application that is a data viewer, data discovery tool, and a future scenario mapper.
+Delivers geospatial information on coastal ecosystems, socioeconomics, community vulnerability, and coastal hazards (including sea level rise and storm surge) via an internet mapping application that is a data viewer, data discovery tool, and a future scenario mapper.

 Sponsor:
 The Nature Conservancy